DevendraMeshram26/Scrapybot/README.md

 # Scrapybot
 ScrapyBot is a web application that combines web scraping capabilities with an AI-powered chatbot interface.

-It allows users to:
+It allows users to:<br>
-● Input any website URL for content extraction.
+● Input any website URL for content extraction.<br>
-● Receive an automatic summary of the webpage.
+● Receive an automatic summary of the webpage.<br>
-● Engage in a Q&A conversation about the scraped content.
+● Engage in a Q&A conversation about the scraped content.<br>
-● Get accurate, context-aware responses based on the webpage's content.
+● Get accurate, context-aware responses based on the webpage's content.<br>